tomguim/fifty/README.md

 ## Using the theme

-After cloning Forty or adding it as a submodule, there are a few other things you should do:
+After cloning Fifty or adding it as a submodule, there are a few other things you should do:

 ### Config File

-There is an [`exampleSite`](//github.com/MarcusVirg/forty/tree/master/exampleSite) folder for this theme.
-Copy the file called [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) to your websites root directory.
+There is an [`exampleSite`](//github.com/tomguim/fifty/tree/master/exampleSite) folder for this theme.
+Copy the file called [`config.toml`](//github.com/tomguim/fifty/blob/master/exampleSite/config.toml) to your websites root directory.
 Here you can customize some of the text and content on the website.

 ### Change background

-You can change the background by replacing the banner.jpg file with your own image in the folder forty/static/img.
+You can change the background by replacing the banner.jpg file with your own image in the folder fifty/static/img.
 The image must be in jpg format and the filename must be called banner.jpg otherwise it will not work.

 ### Create new project/blog